 Rob Shaw Gallery and Framing, 324 State Street, West Columbia.
-Through Jan.
-5 - "Into the Light," a show featuring three master artists: Boyd Saunders, Russell Jeffcoat and Stephen Chesley.
+Dec.
+3 - Jan.
+5, 2022 -"Into the Light," a show featuring three master artists: Boyd Saunders, Russell Jeffcoat and Stephen Chesley.
+A reception will be held on Dec.
+3, from 6-9pm.
 The public is invited to meet the artists, see curated collections of their work, and purchase both artwork and books.
 Ongoing - The gallery features palette knife paintings by Rob Shaw as well as rotating shows from local and national artists.
 I have included a calendar for upcoming artists and events on my website Hours: Mon.-Fri., 10am-6pm & Sat., 11am-4pm.
-Contact: 803/369-3159 or at (www.robshawgallery.com).
+Contact: 803/369-3159 or at (www.robshawgallerv.com).